tyhopp/prpl/docs/content/getting-started.md

 # Getting started

-If would like to run a PRPL site immediately, run the initializer in your terminal:
+The recommended way to get started with PRPL is to run the initializer in your terminal:

 ```shell
 npx -y create-prpl@latest